The Bachelor Franchise Doesn’t Deserve Any More “Grace”

 At the beginning of James’ season, people on The Bachelor subreddit discovered photos of a current contestant, Rachael Kirkconnell, at an “Old South” plantation party.
 The occasion commemorates the history of the south.
 Her sorority, Kappa Alpha, banned the event due to its racial ties in 2016.
 Redditors also found photos of her participating in cultural appropriation.

 On Wednesday, February 9, Rachel Lindsay interviewed Chris Harrison, the show’s host, about the casting controversy on Extra TV.
 For what seemed like the first time in the franchise’s history, the host led a conversation while simultaneously responding to it.
-Lindsay simply asked Harrison, “What are your thoughts about Rachael Kirkconnell, and the allegations attached to her?” and he replied, “First of all, I do not know.
+Lindsay simply asked Harrison, “What are your thoughts about Rachael Kirkconnell, and the allegations attached to her?”
+He replied, “First of all, I do not know.
 I haven’t talked to Rachael about it.”
-Harrison added, “this is again where we need to have a little grace, a little understanding, and a little compassion.”
+Harrison added, “This is again where we need to have a little grace, a little understanding, and a little compassion.”

 In the first fifteen seconds of the interview, Harrison instantly placed the responsibility onto Kirkconnell in an attempt to rid the franchise of blame in casting yet another contestant with a racist past on a season featuring a Black lead.
 Harrison also excused the white woman’s past.
 A minute into Harrison’s rant, Lindsay interjected, “Well the picture [of Kirkconnell] was from 2018 at an old south antebellum party, so I think it’s not a good look.”